Activist Chicago priest, George Clements, dead at age 87

+“He was one of the first forerunners in the Catholic Church to be vocal in civil rights and fighting racism,” Pfleger said of Clements, who marched with Martin Luther King Jr. in Chicago, Alabama and Mississippi.
+“He helped build a strong, black Catholic community.”

+In 1945, Clements became the first African American to graduate from the Chicago archdiocese’s Archbishop Quigley Preparatory Seminary.
+He was ordained in 1957.

-Clements was ordained in 1957.
-He led the “One Church-One Child” program to help Catholic churches find adoptive parents for orphaned black children.
+The pastor led the “One Church-One Child” program, created to help Catholic churches find adoptive parents for orphaned black children.
 In 1980, Clements became the first Catholic priest to adopt a child.
 He later adopted three more.

+Clements also started a program for those addicted to drugs, as well as one for incarcerated people and their families.

+“The priesthood is a vocation.
+But then along the way, one gets avocations, and mine were three: homelessness, addicts and prisoners,” Clements told the Chicago Sun-Times in 2017.

 “The Father Clements Story,” a 1987 TV movie starring Louis Gossett Jr., chronicled his life and work.